life-itself/web3/claims/is-better-payments.md

 Nakamoto, S. (2008) *Bitcoin: A Peer-to-Peer Electronic Cash System*.
 Available at: https://www.ussc.gov/sites/default/files/pdf/training/annual-national-training-seminar/2018/Emerging_Tech_Bitcoin_Crypto.pdf

 #
-# Full Analysis
+# Full analysis

-## Claim Steel-Manned
+## Claim steel-manned

-### Subclaim 1: Crypto can provide payment and remittance services by virtue of fulfilling the functions of a currency.
+### Subclaim 1: Crypto can provide payment and remittance services by virtue of fulfilling the functions of a currency

 Payment systems and remittance services need to pay in something.
 That something must either be a [currency](../concepts/currency.md) (eg dollars) or a [commodity](../concepts/commodity.md) (eg cows).